-- Interpret Benefits under the Plan. - Interpret the other terms, conditions, limitations and exclusions of the Plan, including this SPD, the Schedule of Benefits and any Addendums, SMMs and/or Amendments - Make factual determinations related to the Plan and its Benefits.
+- Interpret Benefits under the Plan. - Interpret the other terms, conditions, limitations and exclusions of the Plan, including this SPD, the Schedule of Benefits and any Addendums, SMMs and/or Amendments. - Make factual determinations related to the Plan and its Benefits.

-Valley Schools Employee Benefits Group and UnitedHealthcare may delegate this discretionary authority to other persons or entities including Claims Administrator's affiliates that may provide services in regard to the administration of the Plan.
-The identity of the service providers and the nature of their services may be changed from time to time in Plan Sponsor's and the Claims Administrator's discretion.
-In order to receive Benefits, you must cooperate with those service providers.
+Valley Schools Employee Benefits Group and UnitedHealthcare may delegate this discretionary authority to other persons or entities that provide services in regard to the administration of the Plan.